 - Give students a non-disruptive outlet for expressing their concerns.
 Consider placing an “exit” box at the back of the room for students’ questions, ideas, suggestions, and concerns, and respond to them on a regular basis.
 An anonymous online drop box or survey can be used in the same way to gather students’ questions, ideas, suggestions, and concerns.

 - Consider giving a professionalism grade.
-In smaller classes, it may be possible to grade students on their level of professionalism – are they on time, prepared for class, respectful of other students, etc.?
+In smaller classes, it may be possible to grade students on their level of professionalism – are they on time, prepared, respectful of other students, etc.?

 If students are disrupting your class, here are some possible ways to handle them:

 - Ask the students if they have a question.
-Sometimes talking during class is legitimate; students have missed a key definition or number and need clarification from someone sitting nearby.
+Sometimes talking during the lesson is legitimate; students have missed a key definition or number and need clarification from someone sitting nearby.

 - Move closer to the disruptive students.
-Your proximity may signal to them that they are interrupting the class.
+Your proximity may signal to them that they are interrupting the lesson.

 - Make a general statement to the class about the disruption.
 If you do not feel comfortable singling people out, you can indicate to the class in general that the disruption level is too high and remind them of the ground rules you set on day one.

-- Ask those who consistently disrupt the class to see you after class.
-This will give you an opportunity to air your concerns outside of class and indicate your displeasure with the students’ behaviour without embarrassing them in front of the class.
+- Ask those who consistently disrupt the lesson to see you after class.
+This will give you an opportunity to air your concerns and indicate your displeasure with the students’ behaviour without embarrassing them in front of their peers.

 - Ask the disruptive students to leave.
 If you feel there is no other recourse, you are within your rights to ask students to leave the room.
 You may also choose to leave.